It's Show Time! - Basic Training for Yorkshire Terriers

 At the puppy stage this can quickly be molded as he learns his place in the "pack" of your home.

-Being consistent in training is important to balance the discipline with praise especially in a puppy.
+Being consistent in training is important and you need to balance the discipline with praise especially in a puppy.

 They are a mental sponge, absorbing the world around them.